playbenny/benny_manual/docs/installation.md

     Open max, go in options / preferences / jitter preferences and make sure 'graphics engine' is set to glcore.
 (This issue only happens if you've had this max installation on your pc for a long while)

-- (OSX) *I get the following messages in the max console and benny won't open*
+- (macOS) *I get the following messages in the max console and benny won't open*

     ```
     openactions.txt : can't load, error -1